christian-transhumanism/site/src/christian-transhumanist-confession-caleb-strom.md

 A purely Utilitarian response cannot explain why using humans as means to an end is wrong if it leads to good consequences.
 The utilitarian response to the “Transplant question” (should a doctor kill one healthy bystander to use their organs to save the life of five sick people?) contradicts the deontological principle of the human rights of the healthy.

-Using virtue ethics, we learn the moral perfection of humans is the goal we strived for.
+Using virtue ethics, we learn the moral perfection of humans is the goal we strive for.
 We expect to find similar striving elsewhere in the Universe.

 ## Article III: God {#article-III}